ahmedalaa14/GKE-Infra/README.md

 # GKE Infra

-- Deploy a Node-JS Application connected with high available MongoDB cluster on GKE using Terraform.
+- Deploy a Node-JS Application connected with high available MongoDB cluster on GKE using Terraform

 # Project Structure